2yan/Amazon_Api_Webscript/README.md

 # Amazon_Api_Webscript
-I realized I didn't have time to figure out Amazon's Authentication time So i wrote a webscript that uses Amazon's Tester as an API.
+I realized I didn't have time to figure out Amazon's Authentication system.
+So i wrote a webscript that uses Amazon's API Tester as an API.
 I know it's bonkers, but it worked.